-If approved, the OTC rezoning application would support a number of City objectives, including creating walkable communities, as well as safe and convenient active transportation and transit per the Climate Emergency Response.
-The application would support the creation of new affordable housing units, including secured rental housing, moderate income rental housing, and social housing per the Housing Vancouver Strategy.
-Additionally, the application includes sustainability initiatives, such as green buildings and water management, in keeping with the Greenest City Action Plan and Rezoning Policy for Sustainable Large Developments.
+Staff have assessed the application to rezone the OTC and conclude that it generally meets the intent of the OTC Policy Statement.
+If approved, the OTC rezoning application would support a number of City objectives like the creation of walkable communities with safe and convenient active transportation and transit.
+It would also support the creation of new affordable housing units, including secured rental housing, moderate income rental housing, and social housing per Council direction and in alignment with the Housing Vancouver Strategy.
+Additionally, the application supports multiple City objectives with regards to sustainability, including the Climate Emergency Response's Big Moves, the Greenest City Action Plan and the Rezoning Policy for Sustainable Large Developments.